satanicang3l/osepnotes/docs/clientexecution/reflectionshellcode/reflectionmessageboxexample.md

 nav_order: 3
 ---

-This first perform a lookup of address (refer to Unsafe Native Methods), then create the delegate type (refer to Delegate Type Reflection) and call `GetDelegateForFunctionPointer` to pass the address and the `DelegateType` to call `MessageBox`.
+This first perform a lookup of address (refer to [Unsafe Native Methods]), then create the delegate type (refer to [DelegateType Reflection]) and call `GetDelegateForFunctionPointer` to pass the address and the `DelegateType` to call `MessageBox`.

 ```powershell
 function LookupFunc {